 Operate popular open-source software at scale with security and cost efficiency

 Amazon OpenSearch Service is a fully managed service that makes it easier to deploy, operate, and scale OpenSearch (now supporting Apache Lucene 9) clusters securely and cost-effectively on AWS.
-OpenSearch Service offers direct access to the Elasticsearch and OpenSearch APIs, which helps make your existing code and applications using Elasticsearch work seamlessly with the service.
+OpenSearch Service offers direct access to the Elasticsearch and OpenSearch APIs, which helps make your existing code and applications using Elasticsearch or OpenSearch work seamlessly with the service.

-This fully managed service provisions all the resources for your OpenSearch cluster and launches it in any Region of your choice within minutes.
+This fully managed service provisions all the resources for your OpenSearch cluster and launches it in any AWS Region of your choice within minutes.
 It automatically detects and replaces failed OpenSearch nodes, which reduces the overhead associated with self-managed infrastructures.
 You can scale your cluster horizontally or vertically—up to 3 petabytes of data—with zero downtime through a single API call or a few steps in the AWS Management Console.
-With this flexibility, OpenSearch Service can support any workload from single-node development clusters to production-scale, multi-node clusters.
+With this flexibility, OpenSearch Service can support any workload from single-node development clusters to production-scale, multinode clusters.

 OpenSearch Service also provides a robust set of visualization tools and capabilities with support for OpenSearch Dashboards and Kibana (for Elasticsearch versions up to 7.10), without any additional fees.
 (OpenSearch Dashboards and Amazon Managed Grafana are both forks of Kibana).